SynTexDZN/homebridge-syntex-magichome/README.md

 - [Fen-Yi Light Bulb](http://amzn.to/2ehjP3s)
 - [Waterproof RGB LED Strips WIFI Controller](http://amzn.to/2eoDQZx) `rgb`
 - [Eastlion RGB Wi-Fi Strip Controller](http://amzn.to/2eCF8wV)

-## Preset Switch Configuration
-`ips` must be a key-value object where `key` is MagicHome LED IP Address e.g. `192.168.1.11` or `DC4F22C5XXXX` MAC Address & `value` is default rgb color of the light. e.g. `"255,255,255" (White)`
-Turning off Preset Pattern Switch , all lights will be reset to this color.

-You can use MAC Address instead of IP Address as well.
-Please note format of MAC Address.
-It should be in capital letters and `:` should not be present. e.g. `DC4F22C5XXXX`

-Do note : While using MACS : This plugin auto discover connected lights on the network and map IP's to their corresponding MAC.
-Initially it can take time to discover all devices.
-All devices should be discovered and mapped in 60-120s.
-Once mapped IP & MACs are cached, and gets rediscovered every 30s to map new IP to the light.
-This feature is useful for people unable to assign Static IP to their lights.

-Setting `pollingInterval` to 0, will disable polling device for status update.

 ### Available Presets Scenes
 ```